 That’s why our contemporary dance history tale finishes here.
 Look in the future for the linked pages that will provide the specific information about each one of the artists.

-There are many other interesting threads there.
-Just visit our forum for dance questions about theory and history and browse!
+We have many other interesting threads.
+Just visit our forum for dance questions about theory and history and browse around!